Lincoln MKT Performance

 - "With the 3.5-liter twin-turbocharged EcoBoost V6, the 2015 Lincoln MKT may surprise you with its get-up-and-go.
 Once at speed, the big 3-row SUV cruises quietly at a relaxed pace, especially when equipped with the available adaptive cruise control." -- Kelley Blue Book

 - "The driving dynamics don't stand up to a BMW, but they're on par with a Lexus." -- Automobile Magazine (2013)

 Acceleration and Power

-The front-wheel drive 2014 Lincoln MKT is powered by a 3.7-liter V6 that produces 303 horsepower.
-All-wheel drive models come with a twin-turbocharged (EcoBoost), 3.5-liter V6 that produces 365 horsepower.
+The Lincoln MKT comes with a 3.7-liter V6 engine that makes 303 horsepower.
+The MKT is available with a twin-turbocharged 3.5-liter V6 EcoBoost engine that makes 365 horsepower.
 Both engines are paired with a six-speed automatic transmission.
-According to the EPA, the MKT achieves 17/25 mpg city/highway with the base engine, while turbocharged AWD models achieve 16/23 mpg.
-These figures are a bit low compared with class rivals’ estimates.
+The 2015 Lincoln MKT gets an EPA-estimated 17/25 mpg city/highway with the base engine, which is a bit low for a three-row SUV with a six-cylinder engine.
+The EcoBoost model gets 16/23 mpg.

 - "Shifting from the six-speed automatic was flawless without hunting for gears while in city driving situations." -- Left Lane News (2013)

 Handling and Braking